-Be Internet Legends aims to empower young children to use the web safely and wisely, so that they can be confident when exploring the online world.
+Be Internet Legends is a Google initiative aims to empower young children to use the web safely and wisely.

-The website is full of helpful advice, tools and resources to help children navigate the internet safely.
+The website is full of helpful advice, tools and resources to help children gain confidence and navigate the internet safely.

-Code Clubs is a global network for free coding clubs for 9-13-year-olds.
+Code Club is a global network for free coding clubs for 9-13-year-olds.
 It is active in over 160 countries and on the website you can explore projects and free resources available online.

 Animal Lovers will really appreciate the live zoo cams which Edinburgh Zoo operate.
 With cameras dotted around the whole park its possible to catch a glimpse of animals like pandas, tigers and koalas from the comfort of home.